-SimEvents® software incorporates discrete-event system modeling into the Simulink® time-based framework, which is suited for modeling continuous-time and periodic discrete-time systems.
+SimEvents® integrates discrete-event system modeling into the Simulink® time-based framework.
 In time-based systems, state updates occur synchronously with time.
-By contrast, in discrete-event systems, state transitions depend on asynchronous discrete incidents called events.
-Some examples illustrate these differences:
+By contrast, in discrete-event or event-based systems state transitions depend on asynchronous discrete incidents called events.

-The time-based aspect controls details of the takeoff
+The time-based aspect controls the details of the car's trajectory

 The discrete-event aspect controls the queuing behavior

 In a Simulink model, you typically construct a discrete-event system by adding various blocks, such as generators, queues, and servers, from the SimEvents block library.
 These blocks are suitable for producing and processing entities, which are abstractions of discrete items of interest.
-Examples of entities are packets within a communication network, planes on a runway, or trains within a signaling system.
-Asynchronous events that correspond to motion and changes in entity attributes through the system model update the states of the underlying system.
+Examples of entities are vehicles arriving at a gas station, packets within a communication network, planes on a runway, or trains within a signaling system.
+Asynchronous events correspond to motion and changes in entity attributes through the system model, and they update the states of the underlying system.
 Examples of states are lengths of queues or service time for an entity in a server.